 If Dian Fossey hadn't achieved the start of the protection and study of the mountain gorilla, they would be likely be extinct.
 Without her work, many people, including the people of Rwanda, would be afraid of gorillas.
 Dian's dedication and hard work helped people everywhere think differently about gorillas.
 Dian found what most scientists couldn't dream of finding.
 Her work with the gorillas has forever changed the ways animals are studied in the wild.
 Her observations of gorillas' behavior proved the myths about mountain gorillas' violence wrong.
 During the time period in which she worked, the 1970s, people were starting to think more about animal rights and how people should treat animals.
 Dian Fosse proved that animals had a lot in common with people and were gentle and intelligent.
 She sat unharmed within a few feet of them almost everyday for 22 years.
 She also noticed many behavior patterns within each family of gorillas she observed.
 Dian became very involved with one particular gorilla, Digit, who was later killed by poachers.
 Dian had a history of achieving things for others in her society.
 In Kentucky she worked at Kosiar children's hospital, dedicated to helping sick children.
 Her dedication and love for her work earned her the title "gorilla girl."

 Many people are inspired by Dian Fossey because of her dedication and her work with the gorillas.
 Dian Doran, one of the women who followed in Fossey's foot steps, took Fossey's job with the gorillas knowing of Dian's symbolic but horrible death.
 Doran knew that Fossey's goal needed to be fulfilled.
 Many people agreed with Doran, so Fossey's legacy lives on in many organizations and programs devoted to saving the mountain gorilla.
 Because of her work, the world's awareness of the endangered mountain gorilla has increased.
 The gorillas are now protected by the government of Rwanda and other international conservation organizations like the Dian Fossey Gorilla Fund.
 Dian stood up for what she believed and died trying to save what she loved most.
-She was an extremist in her love for nature.
+She was extreme in her love for nature.
 She will be forever remembered and appreciated.
 Like the famous words of Vince Lombardi, Dian used dedication, determination and love, knowing that she may not win, but put all of her effort into achieving her goal.
 Dian did win.
 She won the love she didn't get as a child and started the worldwide protection of the mountain gorilla.

 Page created on 12/20/2012 11:21:16 AM